Robonomics Network (XRT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Robonomics Network Historical Price

-According to the latest data gathered on Robonomics Network live price page, the current price of Robonomics Network is 2.86USD.
-The circulating supply of Robonomics Network(XRT) is 2.89M XRT , giving it a market capitalization of $8.24M.
+According to the latest data gathered on Robonomics Network live price page, the current price of Robonomics Network is 2.98USD.
+The circulating supply of Robonomics Network(XRT) is 2.89M XRT , giving it a market capitalization of $8.59M.

 The Robonomics Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XRT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.